This adorable boxwood and bicycle spring wreath is super cute for decorating your front door this spring!

 2. Make your Basket.
 I couldn’t find a suitably-sized basket for the front of the bike, so I got the bright idea to make my own with thin rope and hot glue.
 I remember seeing people cover boxes with rope or make large rope baskets, so I knew it could be done on a smaller scale as well.

-I just started with a small circle and hot glued each layer until I had a little bit of a base.
+Started with a small circle and hot glue each layer until you have a little bit of a base.
 Then I started gluing each layer up and up until it was the right size.
 I would hold it up to the bike to make sure I was making the right sized basket.

 3. Add Flowers to the Basket.
 I have tons of faux flowers on hand, so I grabbed some smaller scaled blooms and hot glued them inside the basket.